 - Client is not a minor, that Client has proper legal capacity to contract, that Client has the intent to form a contract with ORASES pursuant to the terms herein, and that Client agrees to be bound by all the terms of this Policy.

-- Client shall not circumvent, disable or otherwise interfere with security-related features of the Services.
+- Furthermore, Client shall not circumvent, disable or otherwise interfere with security-related features of the Services.

 - Client may not use ORASES’s servers or its website as a source, intermediary, reply to address, or destination address for mail bombs, Internet packet flooding, packet corruption, denial of service, or other abusive activities.
 Server hacking or other perpetration of security breaches is prohibited and ORASES reserves the right to remove sites containing information about hacking or links to such information.
 Use of its website as an anonymous gateway is prohibited.
 ORASES prohibits the use of software or scripts run on its servers that cause the server(s) to load beyond a reasonable level, as determined by ORASES.